 What is it that you’re looking for?

-The skills of a Product Manager are largely dependent on what skills you already have and what is it that your company does.
+The required skills of a new Product Management hire are largely dependent on what skills your product team already has and what is it that your team needs.
 A discussion with the people who will have a close association with the PMs and who will be interviewing the PM is recommended to prepare a draft of what you need.
 The output of PMs is best when the team they join really require their skills and expertise.

 - Are you looking for someone senior who will take charge of the entire process, strategy, and roadmap?
 Or do you need someone in the early stages of their career who will assist another PM or the founder?